 What's not covered

-Travel insurance is not designed to cover everything, so take the time to read the terms, conditions limits and exclusions in the policy wording, particularly Section 4 – Your Belongings and the General Exclusions, so there are no surprises if you do need to use it.
+Travel insurance is not designed to cover everything, so take the time to read the terms, conditions limits and exclusions in the Policy Document, particularly Section 4 – Your Belongings and the General Exclusions, so there are no surprises if you do need to use it.

 The main things not covered are: